How to Get Coffee Stains Out of Carpet

 At some point in your life, it is inevitable that you (or someone else) will spill coffee on your carpet.
 After all, the majority of us fill our cups to the brim with that hot, dark, caffeinated deliciousness!
 Luckily, learning how to remove coffee stains from carpet is incredibly easy.

 While your first instinct might be to refresh your cup then deal with the spill, it’s important to act quickly, because the longer you delay, the higher your chances of it turning into a permanent stain.
 There are a few different methods you can use to remove a coffee stain, depending on what you have on hand.
-If you tend to spill more than just your coffee, you’ll also want to know these tips on how to remove every type of stain.
+If you tend to spill more than just your coffee, you’ll also want to know these tips on how to remove stains.